Last updated: February 05, 2024

 Which cardlists do we play with?

-The default is to respect the disliked and banned cardlists, and to use no other special rules (such as “Extra Allies”).
+The default is to respect the disliked and banned cardlists, and to use no other special rules (such as “Extra Plunder”).
 These are also the default settings for a table on Dominion Online.
 Players can agree to make changes to this, such as respecting the liked cardlist.
 See table settings, table settings reference, and modifying table settings for more information.

 What are cardlists?

 Everyone gets 3 cardlists, and each one can have up to 5 Kingdom cards and up to 3 landscapes (Allies, Events, Landmarks, Projects, Ways).
 Putting things on these lists can change the likelihood they show up in your games:

 - Liked list: these things show up twice as often